vand3rlinden/vand3rlinden.github.io/content/pgp.md

 To ensure our communication remains private and authenticated, I use PGP (Pretty Good Privacy) encryption.
 My PGP Public Keys allows you to encrypt messages to me and verify my digital signature.

 Using PGP is especially recommended when:
-- You’re sending sensitive or personal information
+- You are sending sensitive or personal information
 - You want to verify that a message genuinely came from me
 - You care about privacy and data integrity

-If you’d like to communicate securely, please use my public key below.
+If you do like to communicate securely, please use my public keys below.

 ## PGP Fingerprints and Public Keys
 ### PGP Fingerprints
 - PGP fingerprint for my personal address: `gpg --fingerprint A1C9A7F709D3A889A3539A78C7CEA07966701A9E`
 - PGP fingerprint for my security address: `gpg --fingerprint D8B80874001A39C573C4BC3F7A3694918FF5706D`

-> **IMPORTANT**: Always verify the `Fingerprint` of a key owner from trusted sources, such as their website or email signature, or through in-person verification.

 ### PGP Public Keys
 - [PGP Public Key for my personal address](https://vand3rlinden.com/encryption/pgp-ricardo-publickey.txt)
 - [PGP Public Key for my security address](https://vand3rlinden.com/encryption/pgp-security-publickey.txt)
+  - I run a WKD to publish my public keys.
+To locate them, you can run, for example: `gpg --locate-keys security@vand3rlinden.com` (also published at `keys.openpgp.org`)

 > **NOTE**: You can save the content to a `.asc` file and import the PGP public key using the following command: `gpg --import publickey.asc`